Background pattern

 • Treatment of renal complications of type 2 diabetes in hypertensive patients.

-2. What you need to know before starting Doneka
+2. What you need to know before you take Doneka

 Do not take Doneka if:

-• You are allergic to lisinopril, other medications in the same group (ACE inhibitors), or any of the components of this medication.
+• You are allergic to lisinopril, to other medicines of the same group (ACE inhibitors), or to any of the components of this medicine.

-• You have previously received a medication in the same group of medications as lisinopril (ACE inhibitors) and have presented an allergic reaction that caused swelling of hands, feet, or ankles, face, lips, tongue, and/or throat with difficulty swallowing or breathing, or if you or a family member has had a similar reaction (angioedema).
+• You have previously received a medicine of the same group as lisinopril (ACE inhibitors) and have presented an allergic reaction that caused swelling of the hands, feet or ankles, face, lips, tongue and/or throat with difficulty swallowing or breathing, or if you or a member of your family has had a similar reaction (angioedema).

 Warnings and precautions